Folsom, CA

 Proposed Amenities Include

-- Two All-Gender Restroom Buildings
+- Two-Stall All-Gender Restroom Building

-- Eight Lighted Sand Volleyball Courts
+- Two Sand Volleyball Courts

-- Multi-Use Field
+- Multi-Use Grass Area

 Project Milestone Dates